 Some blogs don’t offer an opportunity to engage with their readers.
 They don’t have social media accounts where visitors can share the article, no comment feature for visitors to write down their thoughts or email address that allow readers to leave a message.
 Getting user feedback is useful in understanding their reactions and can help influence what blog topic you might want to write next.

 Poor content formatting and blog layout

-Some blog posts are written in non-standard/readable typefaces and font sizes or they are published on odd background colors which are hard to read.
-They are written in continuous sentences with no paragraph breaks.
-These are just some examples of blogs that provide poor user experience and easily turn away visitors.
+Some blog posts written in non-standard/readable typefaces and font sizes or published on odd background colors that are hard to read.
+They also appear in consecutive sentences with no paragraph breaks.
+These are just some examples of blogs that provide poor user experience and quickly turn away visitors.

 Presence of poor grammar and spelling mistakes

-Nobody’s perfect but there should be some mechanism to ensure accuracy in spelling and grammar before publishing a blog post.
-A blog entry that contains several errors in subject-verb agreement, misusing its with it’s, or run-on sentences.
-A blog may be more casual and errors are more likely tolerated than press releases.
-But somehow, a blog with impeccably written content establishes itself with a good reputation.
+Nobody’s perfect, but there should be some mechanism to ensure accuracy in spelling and grammar before publishing a blog post.
+A blog entry that contains several errors in subject-verb agreement, misusing it’s with it’s, or run-on sentences.
+A blog may be a more casual, more liberal tone of voice than press releases.
+However, somehow, a blog with impeccably written content establishes itself with a good reputation.

 Now that you know the common mistakes a newbie blogger can make, it is something that you should at least try to avoid when you start your blog.
-Having a well-written blog post that is presented in a user-friendly platform will invite a reader to return for the next blog post.
-This reader is also likely to share your blog to others.
-Otherwise, a post riddled with mistakes can easily turn off a visitors even before he or she finishes reading your article.
+Having a well-written blog post presented in a user-friendly platform will invite a reader to return for the next blog post.
+This reader is also likely to share your blog with others.
+Otherwise, a post riddled with mistakes can quickly turn off visitors even before he or she finishes reading your article.